Pumpapa/minimalmagic/content/TRS/TermRewriting.md

 Speaking generally, outermost strategies are 'better behaved' with respect to termination, but innermost strategies can be implemented more efficiently.
-While it is true that innermost strategies can lead tocould non-termination, it is generally straightforward to write a term rewriting systems such, that non-termination is avoided in the same way that infinite loops should and can be avoided in general programming
+While it is true that innermost strategies can lead to non-termination, it is generally straightforward to write a term rewriting systems such, that non-termination is avoided in the same way that infinite loops should and can be avoided in general programming